 “Sirs Galloway and Padraig.”

-Lunch came around and assuredly out of the corn field came the girl and her Ox.
+Lunch came around, out of the cornfield arrived Rain and her Oxen.
 Both men waved her over.
 A slightly older girl came over with a bundle of grass in her hand.
-She led the Ox to a pleasant green grazing spot.
+She led the Oxen to a pleasant green grazing spot.

 “With a window overlooking the garden,” Padraig said quickly.